revaturelabs/interviewquestions/InterviewSpecificQuestions/Spring/Core_Spring.md

 ---

-6. What are the ways through which the Spring beans are configured?
+6.What are the ways through which the Spring beans are configured?

 ![Medium](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/Medium%20(2).svg)